pingcap/docs-cn/dashboard/dashboard-ops-reverse-proxy.md

 ---
 title: Use TiDB Dashboard behind a Reverse Proxy
 aliases: ['/docs/dev/dashboard/dashboard-ops-reverse-proxy/']
+summary: TiDB Dashboard can be safely exposed using a reverse proxy.
+To do this, get the actual TiDB Dashboard address and configure the reverse proxy using either HAProxy or NGINX.
+You can also customize the path prefix for the TiDB Dashboard service.
+To enhance security, consider configuring a firewall.
 ---

 # Use TiDB Dashboard behind a Reverse Proxy